medvedevgroup/BubbZ/README.md

 Mapping block size
 ----------------------------
-BubbZ only output blocks longer than a specified threshold, which is set by
+BubbZ only output blocks longer than a specified threshold in basepairs, which is set by:

 	-m <integer>